jc10101010/TurquoiseGraphics/README.md

-# Multiplayer Graphics - combining both features into a 3D demo
+# Turquoise Graphics - a reusable graphics engine for Java

 A 3D multiplayer test using self made graphics package as well as self made UDP protocall.